In this post, I’m sharing the story around the aAProject 20-Year Evolution.

 This was the year I started combining photos from previous years and decades.

-I introduced photos and memories from my own childhood and made comparisons with Ella and Luke.
+- I introduced photos and memories from my childhood and made Comparisons with Ella and Luke.

-This lead to comparing photos with similar themes from different time period.
+- This led to comparing photos with Similar themes from different periods in my digital scrapbook pages.

-The project had evolved to gathering photos that supported the story, based on one word that summed up the day.
+- The project had evolved to gathering photos that Support The Story, based on one word that summed up the day.

 I just LOVE this approach.